xlink-network/xlink-docs/developers/contracts/BridgeEndpoint.md

 #### `sendMessage`

-Emits an event with a message and ETH value.
+Emits an event with a message.

 ##### Parameters
 ```solidity